xico2001pt/xico2001pt/README.md

 - 💻 I'm interested in a lot of areas within informatics, specially **AI**, **Software Engineering**, and **Game Development**.
 - 🌱 I’m currently learning about **Machine Learning** and **Data Science**.
 - 🎨 I have a passion for the artistic world, specially **Music**, and **Illustration**.
+- 🌌 I’m also fascinated by the **Cosmos** and enjoy exploring the mysteries of the universe.

 <div style="border-bottom: 0px">
     <h2>